Immersion Service Learning - Interdisciplinary Studies 305 (IDS 305)

 gain guided experience in writing an in-depth academic essay

 Service Learning is an innovative way to integrate experiential learning, academic study, and community service.
 It is an opportunity for students from all disciplines to further explore and apply classroom concepts in a community setting.
-This course can be used as part of DEVS requirements or as an elective in any program.
+This course can be used as part of DEVS or CLEN requirements or as an elective in any program.

 Students will develop their research, writing, and presentation skills through the completion of an academic research paper connected with a virtual Immersion experience in Peru that will be incorporated as part of this course.
 Students will write and present on a topic of their choice related to their Peruvian virtual Immersion experience.

 Over the semester, students participate in virtual interactions with partners in Peru.
 The goal of this experience is to support a community facing discrimination, poverty, isolation, poor nutrition and food security issues.
-Through the reciprocal use of podcasts and photography, students will critically engage with and gain an understanding of the realities in each community.
+Through the reciprocal use of podcasts or photography, students will critically engage with and gain an understanding of the realities in each community.
 Students will strengthen their engagement and leadership skills while enhancing their learning about development issues and evolving their own perspectives.
 Students will explore innovative adaptation strategies employed by a Peruvian non-profit civil association in partnership with the isolated communities they serve, to mitigate inequity and create sustainable solutions.